Mirena

 - Sepsis

-There have been several Mirena lawsuits filed against Mirena’s manufacturer for perforation, ectopic pregnancy and PTC, which is increased pressure in the skull.
+Patients have filed thousands of Mirena lawsuits against Bayer for perforation, ectopic pregnancy and PTC, which is increased pressure in the skull.

 Ectopic Pregnancy

 According to Mirena’s Frequently Asked Questions, roughly one-half of all pregnancies that occur with Mirena are likely to be ectopic.
-An ectopic pregnancy occurs when a fertilized egg outside of the uterus, typically in the fallopian tubes, begins to develop into a fetus.
+An ectopic pregnancy occurs when a fertilized egg begins to develop into a fetus outside of the uterus, typically in the fallopian tubes.
 Without treatment, this condition has a high mortality rate for the pregnant person.
 However, even with treatment, the fetus is likely to die.

 People who have previously experienced an ectopic pregnancy, pelvic infection or tubal surgery have an increased risk of ectopic pregnancy while using Mirena.